 How can you embody an unconditionally loving mother to your inner child?

 Here are some tips:

 1. Journal about your truth: One of the things you can do is to write in your journal your authentic feelings towards your mother, to validate your own feelings and prevent any shame from getting a foothold.
-Give yourself permission to really be honest with yourself, to get your true feelings off your chest and affirm your courage to be real.
+Give yourself permission to really be honest with yourself, to get your true feelings off your chest, and affirm your courage to be real.
 This can help you get those challenging feelings off your chest so that you can feel lighter and freer.
-Imagine holding your inner child and reassure her that YOU as her Big Self will always be there to support and nurture her.
+Imagine holding your inner child and reassuring her that YOU as her Big Self will always be there to support and nurture her.